Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Analysis of Failure Mode

 Consider a four-layer fully connected neural network $u_{\theta}(x)$, where each intermediate layer has 20 neurons and Tanh is used as the activation function.
 The training set $X_{train} $ consists of 2500 points uniformly sampled from the domain $ (0,1) $.

-The network parameters are initialized by Normal Xaiver or Uniform Xaiver methods \cite{Glorot2010}.
+\textbf{Different initializations and optimizations.} The network parameters are initialized by Normal Xaiver or Uniform Xaiver methods \cite{Glorot2010}.
 Two mainstream optimizers, Stochastic Gradient Descent (SGD) \cite{Bottou1991} and Adam \cite{King2015}, are utilized to solve the optimization objective \eqref{resloss}, where the balance parameter $ \lambda $ is set to 1.

 It can be observed from Figure \ref{NNsToy} that the prediction $u_{\theta}(x)$ has very large errors throughout the computational domain, regardless of the initial or training methods used.
 When we further plot the corresponding training loss curves (Figure \ref{TrainToy}), it is clear that the training loss of PINN fails to converge even after very long iterations.
+In particular, it can be seen that the training losses in the layer regions are much higher than those in the non-layer regions (Figure \ref{DomLoss}).

-Let us further assume a very ideal case: the location of the layer is exactly know.
-A widely accepted experience from traditional numerical methods tells that the model performance might be improved by dense sampling near the layer.
-However, unfortunately, deep learning sometimes fall far from traditional methods.
-As can be seen from Figure \ref{Encry}, instead of improving PINN, encrypted sampling in the layer domain may lead to worse results.
+\textbf{Emphasizing high-loss layer regions?} Note that there exists a widely accepted consensus that the performance of PINNs can be improved by sampling more collocation points in high-loss regions.
+We tried such a strategy, but unfortunately it can be found from Figure \ref{Encry} that instead of improving the approximations, the dense sampling in the high-loss layer region may lead to worse results.